lixiny/Handeye-Calibration-ROS/README.md

 drive Intel® RealSense™ RGBD cameras in ROS.
 (convert raw stream to ros `sensor_msgs::Image`)
 * **camera_transform_publisher**
-publish the transformation matrix (extrinsics) between camera and a chessboard.
+publish the transformation matrix (extrinsics) between camera and a marker( chessboard | aruco tag).
-* **handeye_calib_chessboard**
+* **handeye_calib_marker**
-handeye calib tools that use RGB camera and chessboard, forked from [link](https://github.com/jhu-lcsr/handeye_calib_camodocal.git)
+handeye calib tools that use RGB camera and a marker, modified on [link](https://github.com/jhu-lcsr/handeye_calib_camodocal.git)
 **----------------------------------------------**
-with the package above you can calibrate the hand-eye transformation based on RGB images.
+with the package above you can calibrate the eye-in-hand transformation on RGB images.

 * **handeye_calib_sphere**
-fine-tune the handeye result based on depth.
+fine-tune the eye-in-hand result based on depth.

 ## Prerequisit